PlanetDestroyyer/cnn-from-scratch/README.md

 Dense(10) → Softmax

-Parameters:

-Total params: 469,172
+Total parameters: 469,172
 Trainable params: 469,172

-This is a relatively simple CNN with two convolutional blocks followed by fully connected layers, and no explicit regularization (no Dropout / BatchNorm).
+This is a relatively simple CNN with two convolutional blocks followed by fully connected layers, without any explicit regularization (no Dropout/BatchNorm).

 ---